-The advancements that paved the way to these facial recognition systems have also opened the door to their potential misuse and abuse.
+The advancements that paved the way to real-world facial recognition systems have also opened the door to their potential misuse and abuse.
 With moderate resources, an individual or institution, public or private, can now extract training data from social media and online sources to build facial recognition models capable of recognizing large groups of users.
-In 2020, New York Times journalist Kashmir Hill demonstrated the potential for facial recognition misuse when she profiled Clearview.AI, a private for-profit company that scraped over 3 billion images from ``public sources'' to build a facial recognition system that recognized hundreds of millions of private citizens~\cite{hill_clearview}, without their knowledge or consent.
-Clearview and companies like it could enable surveillance and tracking by anyone willing to pay\footnote{Multiple countries are pursuing inquiries into Clearview's business model, and Canada has already denounced it as ``mass surveillance'' and ``illegal''~\cite{canada_nyt}.}.
-In addition to images shared online, other reports have detailed how photos taken in unexpected places -- airports, city streets, government buildings, schools, corporate offices -- can end up in facial recognition systems without subjects' knowledge or consent (e.g.,~\cite{perpetual, biometric_reg, nist_fvr_test, facesurveillance, china_realestate_fr, india_monitoring}).
+In 2020, New York Times journalist Kashmir Hill confirmed the potential for facial recognition misuse when she profiled Clearview.AI, a private for-profit company that scraped over 3 billion images from ``public sources'' to build a facial recognition system that recognized hundreds of millions of private citizens~\cite{hill_clearview}, without their knowledge or consent.
+Clearview and companies like it could enable surveillance and tracking by anyone willing to pay\footnote{Multiple countries are pursuing inquiries into Clearview's business model, and Canada has already denounced it as ``illegal''~\cite{canada_nyt}.}.
+Other reports have detailed how photos taken in unexpected places -- airports, city streets, government buildings, schools, corporate offices -- end up in facial recognition systems without subjects' knowledge or consent~\cite{perpetual, biometric_reg, nist_fvr_test, facesurveillance, china_realestate_fr, india_monitoring}.

-Despite backlash against intrusive facial recognition systems~\cite{aws_banned_police, ibm_ceo_letter, banthescan, bigbrother}, there are few tools available to protect users against them.
-While big tech has begun to self-regulate~\cite{meta_fr} and openly \htedit{called} for legislation~\cite{ibm_ceo_letter,aws_banned_police}, legislative efforts to regulate facial recognition remain scarce.
+Despite backlash against intrusive facial recognition systems~\cite{aws_banned_police, ibm_ceo_letter, banthescan, bigbrother}, there are few commercial or legislative tools available to protect users against them.
+While big tech has begun to self-regulate~\cite{meta_fr} and openly \htedit{called} for legislation (\eg~\cite{aws_banned_police,ibm_ceo_letter}), legislative efforts to regulate facial recognition remain scarce.
 In their place, a cottage industry of anti-facial recognition (AFR) tools has emerged.
-These AFR tools are designed to target different parts of facial recognition systems, from data collection and model training to inference, with the unified goal of preventing successful recognition by unwanted or unauthorized models.
+AFR tools are designed to target different parts of facial recognition systems, from data collection, model training to run-time inference, with the unified goal of preventing successful recognition by unwanted or unauthorized models.